 WHY GO: It’s amazing how many gardens you’ll discover in Philadelphia; some landscaped, others with nary a fern, plant, or even dirt.
-You’ll find that the word “Garden” can be interpreted in many ways, from shops to restaurants (no, not the one that starts with Olive) to eccentric creations.
-This Getaway highlights some well known and lesser known aspects of this late-blooming city – with enough to keep you busy for at least a weekend.
+Yes, the word “Garden” can be interpreted in many ways, from shops to restaurants (no, not the one that starts with Olive) to eccentric creations.
+This Weekend Getaway highlights some well known and lesser known aspects of this late-blooming city – with enough to keep you busy for at least a weekend.

 Restaurants in Philadelphia, PA

 What happens when the company that owns Urban Outfitters and Anthropology goes into the gardening business?
 You get Potting-Shed Chic.
 This “curated collection” of décor for home and garden on eleven acres is a destination unto itself.
 Even if you have no desire to purchase that $12 glass jar of Black Sea Salt or a heathery Meadow Wreath ($78).
 Garden sheds, barns and greenhouses spill one into another.
 Displays are clever, fun and play with your senses.

 Should you wish to arrange a private party, you’ll be directed to The Mushroom Hut – a former, um, mushroom growing hut on the National Historic Register.
 It’s decorated as a prairie farmhouse, and is rustic like Ralph Lauren’s place.

 Styer’s Garden Café at Terrain